 In 1998, Tom was appointed to serve as a Legal Specialist to the International Criminal Tribunal for the former Yugoslavia in The Hague.
 At the International Criminal Tribunal, he advised the Office of the Prosecutor on the prosecution of war criminals in the national courts of Bosnia-Herzegovina.

 From 2018-2021, Tom served as an Adjunct Professor at the University of Maine School of Law where he taught Trial Practice.
 He previously taught Criminal Procedure-Investigations in 2010.
 Tom is a former Chairman of the Criminal Law Section of the Maine State Bar Association and was a member of the Advisory Committee on the Maine Rules of Criminal Procedure from 1999-2009.

 In 2014, Tom and John Veilleux founded and built Casco Bay Arena, a non-profit hockey rink in Falmouth.
 Tom was the first President of Casco Bay Arena, and was succeeded by John.
 Both Tom and John continue to be heavily involved in the Arena to ensure that youth hockey is available to all by providing accessible and affordable ice time.
 Tom also coached youth hockey for over 10 years.

 In addition to being a Fellow of the American College of Trial Lawyer, Martindale-Hubbell gave Tom its highest rating of AV-Preeminent for both legal ability and ethical standards based upon opinions of the Bar and Judiciary.
 He has also been recognized in Best Lawyers’ in America, Super Lawyers, and Benchmark Litigation for a number of years.

 Tom and his family live in Yarmouth where he serves on the Yarmouth Board of General Appeals.
-In his spare time, Tom enjoys whitewater kayaking, skiing and hiking with his family.
+In his spare time, Tom enjoys whitewater kayaking, fly-fishing, and hiking with his family.

 Admitted to Practice